symbol/symbol-docs/source/guides/network/using-symbol-bootstrap.rst

 Environment
 ===========

 The setup scripts are automated using **docker**.
-To run a test net node, you will need to have installed the following docker tools:
+To run a test net or node, you will need to have installed the following tools:

-* `npm`_ version 10 or higher.
+* `nodejs`_ version 10 or higher
 * `docker`_
 * `docker-compose`_